 What happens if the trip is cancelled?

 If the trip is cancelled before the day of the booking, we will reschedule the trip for you.
-If it is not possible for you to reschedule, you will be given a full refund.
+If it is not possible for you to reschedule, you will be given a trip voucher or a full refund.
 If the trip is terminated halfway through because of bad weather, we can’t do a refund but you’ll get to do another trip with us at a discounted rate.